MegaLoler/Negative-Nancy-s-MML-to-Midi-compiler/README.md

 The notes are: `c`, `d`, `e`, `f`, `g`, `a`, and `b`.
 Add a `+` or `-` directly after them to sharpen or flatten respectively: `f+` means F sharp, and `d--` means D double flat!
-Actually, there's one more, but it's not really a note, and more like the *lack* of a note, lol, it's the rest: `r`
+Actually, there's one more, but it's not really a note, and more like the *lack* of a note, lol, it's the rest: `r` Also, if you put a number directly after a note, you can multiply its length.
+If you precede that number with a `/` you can divide the length instead.

 A command is a single character followed by a comma separated list of numbers as arguments.
 (If there is only one argument, there's no comma!)
 For example: `T80` is the command to set the tempo to 80 bpm, and `$1,127` is the command to send a midi controller message to controller number 1 with value 127!